-FINANCIAL ASSETS THROUGH OTHER COMPREHENSIVE INCOME Area of focus How our audit addressed it Refer also to notes 2 and 7 Our propedures included: The Company owns an equity investment in a listed enttity which has a value of Our procedures included; approximately \$9.5 million at 30 June 2021.
-Varifixing the number of charge hold at 20 approximately \$9.5 million at 50 June 2021. - Verifiying the number of shares held at 30 June 2021 to the holding statement obtained There is a risk that the investment has not from an external party; been valued appropriately and that the fair nom an external party, value movement has not been appropriately - Agreeing share prices of the investment as at recorded.
-30 June 2021 to the Australian Securities 100010001 Exchange; This area is a key audit matter as this investment is the most significant asset on the - Testing the mathematical accuracy of the fair statement of financial position. value valuation; • , - Assessing the liquidity of the investment noting that the securities are actively traded on the Australian Securities Exchange; - Assessing the fair value movement in the investment from the previous balance date and ensured it was accounted for in accordance with its classification; and - Evaluating the compliance of the classification of investments under AASB 9 - Financial Instruments.
+FINANCIAL ASSETS AT FAIR VALUE THROU GH OTHER COMPREHENSIVE INCOME Area of focus How our audit addressed it Refer also to notes 2 and 6 The Company owns an equity investment in a listed entity which has a value of approximately \$8 million at 30 June 2022.
+During the year, the Company disposed a total of 2,642,866 shares resulting in proceeds of approximately \$4.6 million.
+There is a risk that the investment has not been valued appropriately and that the fair value movement has not been appropriately recorded.
+This area is a key audit matter as this investment is the most significant asset on the statement of financial position.
+Our procedures included; Verifying the number of shares held at 30 June 2022 to the holding statement obtained from an external party; Agreeing share prices of the investment as at 30 June 2022 to the Australian Securities Exchange; Testing the mathematical accuracy of the fair value valuation; Agreeing the proceeds on disposal to the bank statement; Assessing the work, independence and skill of the external expert in calculating the tax impact on disposal and the inputs and assumptions used in the calculation; Assessing the liquidity of the investment noting that the securities are actively traded on the Australian Securities Exchange; Assessing the fair value movement in the investment from the previous balance date and ensured it was accounted for in accordance with its classification; and Evaluating the compliance of the classification of investments under AASB 9 Financial Instruments.
 We also assessed the adequacy of the Company's disclosures in the financial report.
-FINANCIAL ASSETS THROUGH THE PROFIT Area of focus How our audit addressed it Refer also to notes 2 and 8 Consistent with the prior year the Company Our procedures included; continues to hold convertible shares and convertible notes in two unlisted entities. - Obtaining the signed investment agreements There is a wish that the first out of the first and reviewing the key terms; There is a risk that the investments have not A i th been appropriately classified and treated under - Assessing the appropriateness of the AASB 9 Financial Instruments.
-There is also a valuations of the investments at 30 June risk that they have not been valued 2021. appropriately and that the fair value Appropriate the few values are seen to the the movements have not been appropriately recorded. - Assessing the fair value movement in the recorded. investments from the previous balance date and ensured it was accounted for in This is a key audit matter due to complexities and ensured it was accounted for in accordance with its classification; and around the accounting treatment for the intial accordance with its diassincation, and recognition and subsequent valuations of the - Evaluating the compliance of the investments. classification of the investments with AASB 9.
-Classification of the investments with AASD 9.
-We also assessed the adequacy of the Company's disclosures in the financial report.
+FINANCIAL ASSETS AT FAIR VALUE THROU Area of focus How our audit addressed it Refer also to notes 2 and 8 Tiow our addit addressed it During the year ended 30 June 2022, convertible shares and convertible notes in two unlisted entities were converted into fully paid ordinary shares.
+Our procedures included; - Verifying the terms of conversion against the signed investment agreements and key terms; - Agreeing the number of shares issued on conversion to share certificates;

+Assessing the appropriateness of the valuations of

+investments from the previous balance date and

+ensured it was accounted for in accordance with its

+- Evaluating the compliance of the classification of the

+investments with AASB 9 Financial Instruments.

+We also assessed the adequacy of the Company's